-CONSUMER WATCH: How to save money when purchasing school supplies
+Consumer Watch: How to save money when purchasing school supplies

 According to the Better Business Bureau, consumers across the country spent about $83 billion on school supplies.
 They are expecting that number to rise this year again.

-In order to save money, the BBB encourage you to establish an amount you are willing to pay and prioritize your list based on that set budget.
+In order to save money, the BBB encourages you to establish an amount you are willing to pay and prioritize your list based on that set budget.

 Also, they suggest you do your research.
 You may find that one item on your child’s school supply list may be cheaper at one store compared to another.